wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OMFQuickStart.md

 Use the SDS REST API to read back the a range of data written to the server.

 1. Start the curl command line tool.
-2. Execute the following curl command to return up to 100 values after the startIndex specified:
+2. Run the following curl command to return up to 100 values after the startIndex specified:

    ```bash
    curl "http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/MyCustomContainer/Data?startIndex=2017-07-08T13:00:00Z&count=100"